peterGraf/TcpForward/README.md

 ## Setup:

- In order to do so, open both ports 22222 and 22223 on the firewall of webserver.mydomain.com.
+ In order to do so, open both ports 22222 and 22223 on the firewall of the webserver.mydomain.com.

  Then run